futureag/mvp/README.md

   - Removed SI7021 dependency on smbus, replaced with python-periphery
   - File and method name changes for consistency with the python code standard
   - Add standard Python logging
+  - Change retreival of geo information due to API deprecation

 ## Background